hkhajei/TOROB-Web-Scraping-App/README.md

 - Please be considerate while using this application and avoid overloading the TOROB platform with excessive requests.

 ## Support and Contact
-If you encounter any issues, have questions, or would like to contribute to the project, please feel free to contact the project maintainer at h.khajei@gmail.com (mailto:h.khajei@gmail.com).
+If you encounter any issues, have questions, or would like to contribute to the project, please feel free to contact me.

 I hope you find the "Torob Reader MultiBrand v3.1" application useful for your mobile phone data extraction needs!